Biographies of People who Invented Fax Technology

-Inventor of the phototelegraphic apparatus name the Bélinographe.
+Inventor of the phototelegraphic apparatus named the Bélinographe.
 Initially designed to send images over telegraph and telephone networks, it was later updated to send over radio waves as well.

-Created the Hellscriber, one of the precursors to today’s fax machines.
+Created the Hellschreiber, one of the precursors to today’s fax machines.
 The invention is still in use today by HAM radio operators.